The Facts About A Chapter 7 Bankruptcy

 Chapter 7 bankruptcy is designed to eliminate debt.
 It is often referred to as a “straight” bankruptcy or a “liquidation” bankruptcy.
 It is known as such because the trustee assigned to the case can sell any nonexempt or unprotected assets and pay the money to your creditors.

 However, it is important to understand that most property is protected by an exemption under state law.
 When an asset is exempt, a bankruptcy trustee cannot take the property.
-In Chapter 7 bankruptcy, most debts are wiped out.
+In a Chapter 7 Bankruptcy, the majority or all of your unsecured debts are discharged (which means that you are no longer liable for the balance owed to the creditor).

 What Does The Chapter 7 Bankruptcy Process Look Like?